Impressions in Clay by

 Delicate details of nature and days gone by are forever preserved in stoneware clay.
 All the clay works are uniquely hand formed to capture and reflect nature.
 The clay is left raw, stained or sections glazed.
 They are fired multiple times in a kiln.
 The clay works may be further enhanced to complete the final artwork.
 The impressions are all one of a kind decorative pieces of art ready to hang on the wall or displayed on a tabletop.
 The clay works are not to be used to serve food, it is art.

 Giclee prints are images of original impressions in clay.
 Two of the original botanical impressions in clay and giclees are archived permanently at the Santa Barbara Museum of Natural History.

-Take a break, have some fun and see the full selection of artwork in person in 2021 at the Maryland Renaissance Festival.
-New work is in production for the festival.
-If you can't wait that long, a limited selection is available for purchase online.
+Take a break, have some fun and see the full selection of artwork in person at the Maryland Renaissance Festival.